surpher/PactSwift/CONTRIBUTING.md

 ### Finding things to do

 The [Core Contributors][core-contributor] usually tag issues that are ready to be worked on and easily accessible for new contributors with the [“good first issue”][good-first-issue] label.
-If you’ve never contributed to `PactSwift` before, these are a great place to start!
+If you've never contributed to `PactSwift` before, these are a great place to start!

 If you want to work on something else, such as a new feature or fixing a bug, it would be helpful if you submit a new issue, so that we can have a chance to discuss it first.
 We might have some pointers for you on how to get started, or how to best integrate it with existing solutions.